 Table of Contents

-- 2 Tax Day: The Basics
+- 3 Tax Day: The Basics of Day Trading Taxes

-- 3 Trader or Investor: Know the Difference
+- 4 Trader or Investor: Know the Difference

-- 4 Trading Challenge
+- 9 Trading Challenge

-Capital gains are taxable income and you have to report it as such.
+Capital gains are taxable income, and you have to report it as such.
 Pretty simple.

-I think you can probably figure this one out.
 Capital losses are the opposite of capital gains.

 Your cost basis is the value used to measure profit and loss.
-It’s the amount that you pay (including commissions) for a security.
+It’s the amount you pay (including commissions) for a security.

 If you close your position at a value higher than your cost basis, it contributes to your capital gains.
 The opposite is a capital loss.